 When you request a ride from Uber, you will receive a 4-digit PIN (unique for each ride) from Uber to share with the driver before the trip can start.
 Give your 4-digit PIN to the driver BEFORE you get into the Uber car.
 When the Uber driver enters the 4-digit PIN in his Uber app, you will see in your app, Your ride is verified!

 Check the Car and Driver

-- Check that the make, model, and license plate of the car matches the info on your app.
+- Check that the make, model, and license plate of the car match the info on your app.

 - Check that the driver’s photo matches the photo on your app.